ijemmao/task_bot/slack_bot.md

 # Make your own Slack Bot integration

 We'll be building a Slack bot that will send new users a welcome message.
-It will be a simple Node.js + Express.js app and run on [Heroku](https://www.heroku.com/).
-We'll be using the command line extensively!
+It will be a simple [Node.js](https://nodejs.org/en/) + [Express.js](http://expressjs.com/) app and run on [Heroku](https://www.heroku.com/).
+You can read the official documentation on Slack users [here](https://api.slack.com/bot-users).

 1. ### Setup
+We'll need to set up a few things to get started.
   1. #### Slack
-     1. we'll add a bot to our Slack team
+     We begin by adding a bot to our Slack team.
-     1. start by going to your Slack desktop app (you should install this!) and to the Slack team you want to add the bot to
+     1. to your Slack desktop app (you should install this!) and to your Slack team
      1. click on the team name in the top-left and then click "Apps & Integrations"
      1. search for "bot" and click the top result, "Bots"
-     1. click "Add Configuration" to set up the bot
+     1. click "Add Configuration" and fill in the details for the bot
      1. take note of the "API Token" at the end of the setup
   1. #### Github
     1. make a repo on [Github](http://github.com/)